luis-f-lins/process-aware-conversational-agent/data/nlu.md

 - not really
 - of course not

-## intent:mood_great
-- perfect
-- very good
-- great
-- amazing
-- wonderful
-- I am feeling very good
-- I am great
-- I'm good
-- I'm good, how are you?
-- not too bad

-## intent:mood_unhappy
-- sad
-- very sad
-- unhappy
-- bad
-- very bad
-- awful
-- terrible
-- not very good
-- extremely sad
-- so sad

-## intent:bot_challenge
-- are you a bot?
-- are you a human?
-- am I talking to a bot?
-- am I talking to a human?
-- Are you a bot?
-- who are you?

-## intent:bot_love
-- Do you like being a bot?
-- do you like being a bot?

-## intent:out_of_scope
-- lalala
-- jshdfjhsf
-- sdfhsd
-- lol

 ## intent:start_process
 - I want to plan a trip
 - I want to book a trip